sylvainhalle/textidote/Readme.md

 In addition to all the rules below, the `--check xx` option activates all the [rules verified by Language Tool](https://community.languagetool.org/rule/list?sort=pattern&max=10&offset=0&lang=en) (more than 2,000 grammar and spelling errors).
+Note that the verification time is considerably longer when using that option.

 ### Style